 Students from all non-EU/EEA countries are OBLIGED to apply for a residence permit through the International Office of the Gerrit Rietveld Academie to study in the full-time bachelor program.
 They cannot study in our part-time programme, unless they already have a valid residence permit for the Netherlands which allows for studying.

-Did you know that non-EU/EEA students applying for 2016-2017 had to have a provable amount of at least €16,026 on their bank account to apply for their residence permit?
+Non-EU/EEA students applying for 2022-2023 had to have a provable amount of more than €17,000.- on their bank account to apply for their residence permit!

 Proof of English proficiency

 Candidates need to provide proof of English proficiency during the application process.
 We accept: